pattern-lab/website/docs/data-listitems.md

 heading: Creating Lists with Pattern Lab's Default `listItems` Variable
 ---

 Many more complicated patterns may include lists of objects.
 For example, comments or headlines.
 The PHP and Node versions of Pattern Lab come with a simple way to fill out these lists with dynamic data so that you can quickly stub them out.
-The list data can be found in `source/_data/listitems.json` and is accessed in Mustache with the `listItems` key.
+The list data can be found in `./source/_data/listitems.json` and is accessed in patterns using the `listItems` key.
 Lists are randomized each time the Pattern Lab website is generated.

 ## Using listItems Attributes to Create a Simple List